 Chemotherapy drugs work mainly on fast-growing cells, such as lymphoma cells.
 However, the drugs may also damage other types of fast-growing cells, such as hair follicles, blood cells, and cells inside the mouth or bowel.
 This can cause side effects.
-Some people will have few side effects, while others will have a range.
-Most side effects are temporary and can be managed.

 Common side effects of chemotherapy

 Different chemotherapy drugs can have different side effects, and everyone reacts to chemotherapy differently.
 For more information about chemotherapy and ways to manage side effects, call Cancer Council 13 11 20 or see our general section on Chemotherapy.

 FatigueSevere tiredness and lack of energy (fatigue) may make you feel weak and exhausted.
 These feelings can last for several weeks or months after chemotherapy.
 Check with your doctor whether your fatigue is related to a low red blood cell count (anaemia).
 This can be treated with blood transfusions.
 Otherwise, keeping active and exercising can help you feel less fatigued.

 For more on this, see Fatigue and cancer and listen to our podcast on Managing Cancer Fatigue.

 Increased risk of infectionsChemotherapy reduces your white blood cell level (neutropenia and lymphopenia), making it harder for your body to fight infections.

 Learn ways of reducing your risk of infection.

 Nerve and muscle effectsSome chemotherapy drugs can cause nerve damage (peripheral neuropathy).
 Symptoms can include tingling, pain or loss of feeling in your fingers and/or toes, and muscle weakness in your legs.
 These side effects usually disappear after treatment ends, though they can last a long time or even be permanent.